ubports/docs.ubports.com/contribute/issuetracking.rst

-.. _contribute-issues-index:
 Issue Tracking Guidelines
 =========================

 This document describes the standard process of dealing with new issues in UBports projects.
-For the guide on writing a good bugreport, visit :ref:`click here <contribute-bugreporting-index>`.
+For the guide on writing a good bugreport, visit :doc:`click here <documentation>`.

 .. note::
     Practicality beats purity!
 Exceptions might apply and should be described in